CCrocilla/ultimate-connect-four/README.md

 #### The list of colours is chosen to be pleasing to the eyes providing an excellent contrast in the terminal to allow the user to have prolonged gaming hours without tiring the eyes.
 - ### **Colours Features**
 #### The colour used for the Logos is Red.
-#### In each question the key letters that the user needs to press have been highlighted with a different colour for easy usage of the application.
+#### In each question, the key letters that the user needs to press have been highlighted with a different colour for easy usage of the application.
 #### The blue colour has been used for the board in order to replicate a realistic Connect 4.
 #### Each coin used by the user is an emoji.
 The colour of the coins are yellow and red as in the real Connect 4 game.